akamai/AkamaiOPEN-edgegrid-php-client/README.md

 ## Installation

-This library requires PHP 5.6 or later.
+This library requires PHP 5.5+, or HHVM 3.5+.

 To install use [`composer`](http://getcomposer.org):